 Zone Camping Pass - One Year or Four?

-As we mentioned above, you can buy an annual Zone Camping Pass for $585 – or as low as $468 if you score one of their 20% off promo deals, without any ongoing commitment.
+As we mentioned above, in 2022 you can buy an annual Zone Camping Pass for $630 – or as low as $504 if you score one of their 20% off promo deals, without any ongoing commitment.
 Keep in mind, when your annual renewal comes up, you will be charged the current market rate, which is subject to annual increases.
 It’s usually not much.
-Since 2014, we have seen the Zone Pass increase from $525 to $585 a year.
-That is just $60 over 5 years.
+Since 2014, we have seen the Zone Pass increase from $525 to $630 a year.
+That is just $105 over 8 years.

 Now, you can get a better price on the annual zone pass if you make a longer, four (4) year commitment and elect monthly payments.
-That can bring the price down to $470 a year, which ends up being a total commitment of $1,880 over the four years.
 You pay the first year up front, and the rest in monthly installments for the remaining three years.
-That works out to be $39.16 per month.
 Then, after the 4 years, you can cancel your contract by providing advance notice in writing, or just keep paying annual renewals.

 If you’re a vacation camper who stays in one area (or two) and you see yourself camping this way for the next four years, this option may work for you.
 But if you’re planning to go full-time and explore all of the states, like us, you may not want to lock yourself in for that long.

 And you won’t be able to get out of it, even if your travel and camping needs change.
 So we generally recommend just signing up for the one-year commitment when talking about Zone Passes.
 That way you have the flexibility to renew if you wish or make a membership change that is better suited to your camping style, without being locked into another contract.